NOW TV streaming

 NOW TV recommends you have a wifi speed of at least 2.5Mbps in order to stream in its standard 720p quality.
 To use NOW TV Boost, which allows you to stream selected content in full 1080p HD, it is recommended you have at least 12Mbps.

-No, a Sky Sports Pass will not give you access to pay-per-view Box Office events like boxing and WWE.
+No, a Sky Sports membership will not give you access to pay-per-view Box Office events like boxing and WWE.
 You can download the Sky Sports Box Office app to buy these events individually and watch it via a streaming stick, smartphone or other device.

 How can I watch NOW TV for free?

-Can you still buy a NOW TV set top box?
+Can you still buy a NOW TV set-top box?

 How many devices can I use to watch NOW TV?

 You can connect up to six devices to a single NOW TV account and watch on two of them simultaneously.
 With NOW TV Boost, you can stream on up to three devices at the same time.